-Comfort food at its finest is found in this simple, yet delicious, recipe that only takes a few minutes of effort because you can let your slow cooker do the real work.
+True comfort food is found in this simple, yet delicious, homestyle cheesy recipe that only takes a few minutes of effort because you can let your slow cooker (or CrockPot) do all of the actual work.
 Your family’s new favorite meal to add to the dinner rotation is sure to be this Chicken Bacon Ranch Macaroni and Cheese.

 I have decided that the true test to see if I have gotten a recipe just right is to watch my family’s reaction when they ask me what we are having for dinner.
 If there is little excitement, or worse, whining… then I know that I need to keep tweaking the recipe until I am able to get a better reaction.